Search by

 What is the latest I can apply?

-There is no deadline for applications, however please note that once the property has reached capacity you will be placed on the wait list and this does not guarantee you a spot with them.
+There is no deadline for applications, however please note that once the village has reached capacity you will be placed on the wait list and this does not guarantee you a spot with them.
+It is always best to apply as early as possible!

 Is there access to public transportation?

-It is a short walk from property to one of the two G-Link Tram stops.
+It is a short walk from the property to one of the two G-Link Tram stops.
 Buses also leave from these stops; you have access to the entire South-East Queensland region at your fingertips!
+You might like to arrange a 'go card' to make using public transport easier!
+Visit the TransLink website for more information.

 Does my room have a window?